 All radii.

 The SISD must be determined with an object of height 0.6m.
 Reference can also be made to Austroads ‘Guide to Road Design’, parts 4, 4a and 4c.

+Providing the above information on the drawings enables Council to observe general design consideration such as sight distance.
+Meeting sight distance requirement is not an exhaustive test of the efficiency or safety off the intersection.
+Including the information does not negate the designer's requirement to undertake all necessary assessments, considerations, efficiencies and safety of the intersection, such as safe gap acceptance and the effects of peak and free travel flows.

 Intersections with State Highways